 Another great use of Ashwagandha is for controlling inflammation that causes pain.
 Its great antioxidant effect no doubt plays a part in this, as well as it’s confirmed anti-inflammatory action.
 A double-blind, placebo-controlled, crossover study of 42 patients with osteoarthritis found that ashwagandha, in conjunction with other herbs, reduced pain and disability significantly.
 This is great news since this is such a common condition!

 The translation of Ashwagandha is roughly, “the smell and strength of a horse”, alluding to its aphrodisiac properties.
 This study showed the improvement of arousal, lubrication, orgasm, and satisfaction after taking 300 mg twice a day for 8 weeks.
-Not only does it improve women’s experience sexually, it also has been shown to improve fertility by increasing semen quality and boosting testosterone in men, leading to a higher number of pregnant partners.
+Not only does it improve women’s experience sexually, Ashwagandha and sex drive in men have been found to be related, and it also has been shown to improve fertility by increasing semen quality and boosting testosterone in men, leading to a higher number of pregnant partners.

 Now that we know it’s potential to heal, let’s talk about how to take it.

-The root is the main part used in herbal medicine.
+The Ashwagandha root is the main part used in herbal medicine, and Ashwagandha root extract and root powder are the most common form.
 It’s important to look for that in the ingredients in addition to an organic source with minimal to no fillers , gluten, or soy.
 I won’t bore you with the breakdown of active constituents (hint: there are many!), but know that the Alkaloids (specifically withanolides) are the most studied for their clinical success.

 I love how diverse Ashwagandha is and how you can get creative in how you consume it during your day.
 Want some tea to start your day?
 Grab a cup with steeped tea bags, or simmer your own loose root (about 1-2 Tbsp/8oz water) for about 30min, strain and drink!
 Want to make a quick exit in the morning?
 Swallow some capsules or take a tincture with water and off you go!
 Feeling a bit hungry for a treat?
 Use some powder to make some delicious Adaptogen energy balls!
 It’s really up to you and you can totally mix it up.
 Most studies use about 600mg/day as a common dosage, but always talk with your Naturopathic Doctor, herbalist, or other qualified healthcare practitioner about what is right for you.